UK PSR Mandatory Reimbursement rules

 We may ask you for information or documents to help with your claim.
 It is best to co-operate fully with Nationwide and provide any requested information as soon as possible so that we can best manage and resolve your claim.

 Being scammed can also be traumatic and upsetting, so be sure to ask for help and support if you need it.
-If you have been a victim of fraud and are finding it hard to recover from the experience, you can find further support at Age UK, Citizen’s Advice Consumer Service and Victim Support.
+If you have been a victim of fraud and are finding it hard to recover from the experience, you can find further support at Age UK (opens in a new window), Citizen’s Advice Consumer Service (opens in a new window) and Victim Support (opens in a new window).